This webpage is for currently employed Tier One or Tier Two members (you were hired before August 29, 2003).

-You will have an option, starting late September 2020, to elect to make an additional after-tax contribution (to be deducted by your employer) of 2.5% of salary into your IAP, to continue to have a full 6% contribution to your IAP account.
+You can make additional after-tax contributions (to be deducted by your employer) of 2.5% of salary into your IAP, to continue to have a full 6% contribution to your IAP account.

 Where can I find information on my IAP or EPSA balance?